 We strongly recommend painting composite louvered exterior shutters both protects and adds visual appeal.
 Shutter are available to be shipped as unfinished, primed, or factory painted panels.
 Composite shutters cannot be stained because the material will not absorb the finish.

 If composite louvered shutters are ordered unfinished, they need to be primed and painted on site.
 This is sometimes preferred for DIY projects with multiple exterior elements that can be finished at the same time.
 An appropriate solvent-based primer should be used, since it is able to adequately bond with the composite material.
 Water-based primer should be avoided because it can cause swelling of the wood fibers, which will result in a bumpy surface.
 Two or three coats of primer, with a light sanding between coats, should result in a smooth, sealed surface, ready to accept paint.

 After priming (whether at home or by the factory), lightly sand the surface with 220-grit sandpaper, then remove all fine dust with a tack cloth to ensure a clean surface.
-The Extira composite material finishes equally well with water-based or oil- or lacquer-based paint.
+The Extira composite material finishes equally well with water-based, oil-based or lacquer-based paint.
 A brush, roller or spray gun can all be equally efficient in applying the paint.
 We typically recommend two coats of exterior paint to ensure the shutters weather well.
 Consult with the paint manufacturer to locate a primer and paint that bond well together.